A simple guide to Hiking Ella Rock, Sri Lanka

 Step 5

-Follow the ridge on the right, you will now start to get views over the landscape and of the side of Ella Rock.
-Take a moment to catch your breath before your start the last ascent.
+Once you are out of the tea plantations, keep following the path along the ridge line, through large trees.
+You will now start to get views over the landscape and of the side of Ella Rock on your left.
+Take a moment to catch your breath before you start the last ascent!

 Following the path to Ella Rock through the eucalyptus forest Following the path to Ella Rock through the eucalyptus forest